mollyexten/meal-planner/README.md

 #### PostMVP

-- Add a save recipe button to collect recipes in a recipe box
+- Add a save recipe button to collect recipes in a recipe box via window.localStorage (.setItem)
 - Aggregate ingredients from saved recipes into a master grocery list
 - Include quantities of ingredients needed on master grocery list